standard library imports

 from math import fsum

-from typing import ClassVar, Generator, List, Optional, Union
+from typing import Any, ClassVar, Generator, List, Optional, Union

 # third party imports